The Identity of the Little Horn and the Literal Fulfillment of Daniel 7

 Preterism Explained and Interpreted, A Commentary of Daniel 7:20-24: These Ten Horns May Also Be Ten Caesars as Vespasian was the Tenth Caesar and Titus; the Little Horn, the Eleventh.

 Though the toes of the statute of Daniel 2 are never stated to be equivalent to the ten horns of Daniel 7, I believe that they are implied to be the same.
 The fourth beast of Daniel 7 and the feet of the statue of Daniel 2, of course, both represent the Roman Empire.
 Since a normal human being has ten toes and the fourth beast of Daniel 7 is explicitly said to have ten horns, I believe that the ten toes and horns symbolize the same thing.
 Daniel 2:33 says that the feet of the statue are “partly of iron and partly of baked clay.”
 As explained in Daniel 2: A Preterist Commentary, the clay of the feet of the statue represents Israel (Isaiah 64:8, Jeremiah 18:6).
 (See also In the Bible “Earth” Signifies the Specific Land Addressed While “Sea” Symbolizes Foreign Nations.)
 Conversely the iron component of the feet represents Rome.15 Because the feet of the statue appear to be partly Israelite and partly Roman, I believe there may also be a Roman component to these ten horns/toes as well.
 Jerusalem fell during the reign of the tenth Caesar, Vespasian.
 Perhaps the mixture of iron and clay in these toes implies that there may be more than one set of ten toes and horns?
-Let us examine the notion that the ten horns could also symbolize ten Caesars in the same way that the seven heads of the beast are said to symbolize both the seven hills of Rome as well as seven kings in Revelation 17:9-10.
+Let us examine the notion that the ten horns could also symbolize ten Caesars in the same way that the seven heads of the beast are said to symbolize both the seven hills of Rome as well as seven kings in Revelation 17:9-10 and the two witnesses are both “the two olive trees and the two lampstands” in Revelation 11:4.

 A Realized Eschatology Exposition and Commentary of Daniel 7:20-21: The Horn that comes up after the First Ten is the Eleventh Caesar, Titus.
 After Nero’s Death, Four Rivals fought to Become Caesar.
 The Flavians Beat Their Three Rivals in This Succession Struggle.
 The Three Kings are Galba, Otho and Vitellius, the Three Caesars that ruled in A.D.
 69. Upon Usurping the Throne, Vespasian and Titus were awarded the Title Caesar at the same Time.
 Though Caesar, Titus was not yet fully Emperor and is thus “different from the earlier Ones.”